-This seminar is designed to allow students to begin their research projects, and will take the form of lectures and student presentations on methodological issues and content areas of interest.
+This seminar is designed to allow students to begin their research projects.
+The course will take the form of lectures and student presentations on methodological issues and content areas of interest.
 It is conducted over the course of two semesters.
 Assessment of the course will be based on written reports and presentations (individual or group).
-It is expected to be associated with the material covered in the general methods and statistics courses.
+Students are expected to draw upon the material covered in the general methods and statistics courses.

-PSYC 6003/PS 63G - Group Behaviour Applications (3 Credits)
+PSYC6003 - Group Behaviour Applications (3 Credits) (currently taught by Ms. Sophia Morgan)

 Applied Psychology has focused a great deal on affecting group processes and behaviour in groups.
-Also the small social group has been a unit of intervention in relation to productivity, organizational change and development.
-In group behaviour applications we examine successful models of organizational intervention with a special emphais on organizational change via small group processing and behaviour.
+The small social group often has been a unit of intervention in relation to productivity, organizational change and development.
+In group behaviour applications we examine successful models of organizational intervention with a special emphasis on organizational change via small group processes and behaviour.

-PSYC 6006/PS65F - Coping with Illness (3 Credits)
+PSYC6006 - Coping with Illness (3 Credits) (currently taught by Dr. Tracy McFarlane)

 This course overviews the theories and methods that have been used to understand illness from a biopsychosocial perspective, and explores the Caribbean context of illness.
 It considers how psychologists can work with patients and their relatives to help them understand, come to terms with and cope with illness.
-Particular emphasis will be given to chronic diseases, the major conditions which affect a large number of patients and present a major challenge to individual's psychological balance and well being.
+Particular emphasis will be given to chronic diseases, the major conditions which affect a large number of patients and present a major challenge to individual's psychological balance and well-being.

-PSYC 6008/PS66G - Psychology of Work and Motivation (3 Credits)
+PSYC6008 - Psychology of Work and Motivation (3 Credits)